-The audience for the Software Installation Administrator's Guide is experienced UNIX® system and site administrators who are responsible for installing software on various models of Silicon Graphics workstations and servers.
+The audience for the IRIX Admin: Software Installation and Licensing is experienced UNIX system and site administrators who are responsible for putting software into service on various models of Silicon Graphics workstations and servers.
 This guide may also be used by individual workstation owners as a comprehensive guide to software installation.